darshon-crudup/dcrudup76.github.io/102/read02.md

 A command line or a termainal, is a text based interface into the system.
 As you enter commands on your keyboard the system will output text.
 Here is an example of how input and output will display:

 ![terminal](/102/terminal.jpg)

+# Using Commands

+Here are a few commands you should become familiar using:

++ ls - short list (Lists the content of the directory
++ pwd - print working directory (Displays where you are located)
++ cd - change directory (Changes your location to another directory)